codewithkyle/craftcms-boilerplate/README.md

 # Craft CMS Boilerplate

-A Craft CMS boilerplate utilizing JIT resource fetching, offline first content strategy, context-specific progressive enhancements, and Pjax navigation.
+A Craft CMS boilerplate utilizing JIT resource fetching, offline first resource strategy, and context-specific progressive enhancements.
 The goal of this boilerplate is to provide developers with a sturdy foundation to build upon, the client an accessible and high performant website, and the content editors a simple and rich experience.

-> **NOTICE:** This boilerplate is built around the idea that one matrix field can be used to create a dynamic page builder.
+> **Note:** This boilerplate is built around the idea that one matrix field can be used to create a dynamic page builder.
 It uses the [Matrix Mate](https://plugins.craftcms.com/matrixmate) and [Smith](https://plugins.craftcms.com/smith) plugins to provide an organized and customized content editing experience.
 Designs should be split into blocks and added to the page builder matrix field.
 When blocks become too complicated they should be split into several smaller, simpler blocks.

 ## Key Beliefs